 File Configuration fields: szMsgSep[n]

-Description: messages.
-If using multiple separation s OR operation.
-That means, t equences, the comparison operation will be held as an hat either this value or another value has to be true, so is especially important for logfiles with different log characters are available:
+Description: Defines a customizable separation sequence by which the file monitor splits messages.
+If using multiple separation sequences, the comparison operation will be held as an OR operation.
+That means, that either this value or another value has to be true, so a message can be split.
+This is especially important for logfiles with different log formats.
+To date, the following control characters are available:

 Character Meaning

-\r carriage return
+\r carriage return \n line feed carriage return

-\n line feed
+line feed